Özalism: Economy

 The structural change program based on the free market order in the economy was put into practice during the Turgut Özal government.
 The per capita income in Turkey, which includes the Prime Ministry period between 1983 and 1987, rose from 1,539 dollars in 1980 to 1,636 dollars in 1987.
 It succeeded in transforming Turkey from an import substitution model to an export-led growth model and the Turkish economy was opened to competition.
 Organized industrial zones were established in many Anatolian provinces and districts in the period, and Anatolia made production and turned to export directly.

+Turkish nationalism and Islam

+During his tenure he continued the Kemalist tradition of secularism and nationalism, although he was much more tolerant towards Islam than hardline Kemalists.